knlyons/terraform/website/source/docs/providers/ibmcloud/d/cf_service_plan.html.markdown

 The following arguments are supported:

 * `service` - (Required, string) The name of the service offering.
 You can run the `bx service offerings` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started) to find the name of the service.
 * `plan` - (Required, string) The name of the plan type supported by service.
-You can run the `bx service offering` command in the Bluemix CLI to retrieve the plan type.
+You can run the `bx service offerings` command in the Bluemix CLI to retrieve the plan type.

 ## Attributes Reference